bahmutov/chat.io/README.md

 ## Continuous Integration

 The tests run automatically on pull requests, and the changed specs run first, read the blog post [Get Faster Feedback From Your Cypress Tests](https://glebbahmutov.com/blog/faster-ci-feedback/).
 The tests run on GitHub Actions, see the workflows in [.github/workflows](./.github/workflows) folder.
+Similarly, the E2E changed tests run first on CircleCI, and if they pass, then all tests run with [parallelization](https://on.cypress.io/parallelization), see [.circleci/config.yml](./.circleci/config.yml) file.

 ## About me